shades9a/Employee_SQL/README.md

 It's like the game "Portal"
-It looks simple and easy to do, but take longer than expected and finding the solution makes you feel dumb
+It looks simple and easy to do, but take longer than expected and finding the solution makes you feel dumb.